 |Monthly Pre-Tax Income||Remaining Income After Average Monthly Debt Payment||Maximum Monthly Mortgage Payment (including Property Taxes and Insurance) with the 36% Rule||Estimated Home Value|

-Most banks don’t like to make loans to borrowers with more than 43% debt-to-income ratios.
+Most banks don’t like to make loans to borrowers with higher than a 43% debt-to-income ratio.
 Although it’s possible to find lenders willing to do so (but often at higher interest rates), the thinking behind the rule is instructive.

 If you are spending 40% or more of your pre-tax income on pre-existing obligations, a relatively minor shift in your income or expenses could wreak havoc on your budget.

 Banks don’t like to lend to borrowers who have a low margin of error.
 That’s why your pre-existing debt will affect how much home you qualify for when it comes to securing a mortgage.

 But it isn’t only in your lender’s interest to keep this rule in mind when looking for a house - it’s in your's too.
 Since lenders tend to charge higher interest rates to borrowers who break the 36% rule, you’ll probably end up spending more on interest if you go for a house that places you beyond that limit.
 Plus, you may have trouble maintaining your other financial obligations, including building up your emergency fund and saving for retirement.

 Another key number in answering the question of how much home you can afford is your down payment.

 |Percentage||Down Payment||Home Price||Home Equity|

 The rule of thumb still stands: 20% of the home value is the ideal amount of money for a down payment.
 This amount buys you equity in the home, which helps secure the loan.
 When you don’t have a least 20% to put down, you have to find alternate means to secure the mortgage.